ninozong/info-flow-experiments/README.md

 Selenium is a web-browser automation framework.
 Xvfb allows for headless testing. xvfbwrapper is a python wrapper for the same.
 The Xvfb package is not present on OS X, but you still have to install xvfbwrapper.
-To carry out the data analysis requires the following packages:
+To carry out the data analysis, you require the following packages:
   - numpy, scipy, matplotlib ```sudo pip install numpy scipy matplotlib```*
   - scikit learn ```sudo pip install scikit-learn```
   - stemming ```sudo pip install stemming```